This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Chulia Street Night Hawker Stalls

-Love Lane is a narrow street in Georgetown’s historic quarter, where the brightly coloured colonial style homes and houses have generally been transformed into all manner of hostels and cheap (ish) backpacker accommodation (most with their owns bars too) – quirkier hostels include the 80’s guesthouse, the Reggae Hostel and the Love Lane Inn.
+Love Lane is a narrow street in Georgetown’s historic quarter, where the brightly coloured colonial style homes and houses have generally been transformed into all manner of hostels and cheap (ish) backpacker accommodation.

-Once home to Penang’s redlight and brothel district (possibly how the ‘Love Lane’ name came about), this is worth a walk down in the early evening: the Holy Guacamole restaurant here always seemed insanely busy, likely due to its happy hour drinks deals.
+Once home to Penang’s redlight and brothel district (likely how the ‘Love Lane’ name came about), this is worth a walk down in the early evening: the Holy Guacamole Mexican restaurant here always seemed insanely busy, likely due to its happy hour drinks deals.

 Kek Lok Si temple